milesangelo/DotNet-Learning-Workbooks/01-VariablesAndTypes/README.md

 - Use appropriate types (not everything is a string!)
 - Apply `var` where it makes sense

-### Exercise 4: Build From Scratch
-**File:** `Exercise4_BuildIt.cs`
-- Create a simple parts calculator from requirements
-- Must use at least 4 different types
-- Include constants for tax rate and shop fee

-### Exercise 5: The Type Safety Challenge
-**File:** `Exercise5_TypeSafety.cs`
-- Fix a program with subtle type conversion bugs
-- Learn why implicit conversions can be dangerous

 ## 🔍 Common Pitfalls